Baked zeppole for Saint Joseph’s Day

 - Sieve

-- Star Nozzle to use for the zeppole
+- Star tip to be used for the zeppole

-In a pan, place the water, salt, and butter cut into pieces.
+Place the water, salt and the butter cut into pieces in a saucepan.
 Bring to a boil and remove the pan from the heat.
-If the butter hasn’t melted completely, just stir with a wooden spoon.
-Now add the sifted flour (previously) all at once, without fear of lumps forming.
+If the butter hasn’t completely melted, simply stir with a wooden spoon.
+Now add the sifted flour all at once, without fear of lumps forming.

-Stir vigorously with a wooden spoon and put back on the heat, cook for about 2 minutes, stirring constantly, this time will allow the dough to detach from the sides forming a ball.
+Stir vigorously with a wooden spoon and place back on the heat; cook for about 2 minutes, always stirring — this time will make the dough come away from the sides and form a ball.

-Remove the pan from the heat and let the dough become lukewarm; in the meantime, lightly beat the eggs in a bowl.
-Pour them a little at a time into the dough, making sure they are well incorporated, only when the amount poured is absorbed, add more.
+Take the pan off the heat and let the dough cool until warm.
+Meanwhile, lightly beat the eggs in a bowl.
+Add them a little at a time to the dough, incorporating each addition well before adding more.

-Don’t worry if the dough seems to break apart, keep stirring.
-In the end, our choux pastry should be smooth and homogeneous, like a firm pastry cream.
-On a slightly buttered baking tray, create the shapes using a pastry ring.
-Dip it in flour and place it on the tray, thus drawing our shapes, which should be spaced well apart.
+Don’t be alarmed if the dough seems to break up — keep stirring.
+In the end, the choux pastry should be smooth and homogeneous, similar to a fairly firm pastry cream.
+On a lightly buttered baking sheet create the shapes using a cookie cutter.
+Dip it into flour and place it on the tray to outline the forms, which should be well spaced from each other.

-Transfer the mixture into a pastry bag with a star nozzle and a minimum 1 cm diameter tip.
+Transfer the mixture into a piping bag fitted with a star tip and a minimum opening of about 1 cm (approximately 3/8 in) in diameter.

-Make our zeppole and bake them in the oven, I prefer static baking at 392°F for 20 minutes; if using a fan oven, 374°F is enough.
-Check the baking after 10 minutes and make sure they don’t get too dark, otherwise, lower the oven temperature by 10°.
-After 20 minutes, place a wooden spoon or a ball of aluminum foil between the oven and the door and continue baking for another 10 minutes.
-In this phase, they should dry inside and color outside.
-Baking time and oven temperature are always indicative, so adjust to your own oven.
+Pipe the zeppole and bake in the oven: I prefer static baking at 392°F for 20 minutes; if using a fan-forced oven set it to 374°F. Check baking after 10 minutes and be careful not to let them brown too much — if they do, lower the oven temperature by about 18°F. After 20 minutes, place a wooden spoon or a small ball of aluminum foil between the oven door and the oven and continue baking for another 10 minutes.
+In this phase they should dry out inside and color on the outside.
+Oven times and temperatures are indicative; always adjust according to your oven.

-Here find the recipe to prepare pastry cream, once ready and cooled, put it in a pastry bag with a smooth nozzle.
-Cut the zeppole in half and fill, decorate each with a dollop of cream and cherry.
-Before serving, sprinkle with powdered sugar and enjoy!
+Here you’ll find the recipe to prepare the pastry cream; once ready and cooled, place it into a piping bag fitted with a plain nozzle.
+Cut the zeppole in half and fill them; decorate each with a dollop of cream and a sour cherry.
+Before serving dust with powdered sugar and enjoy!